-The types of cancers that occur most often in children are different from those seen in adults.
-The most common cancers of children are:
+The types of cancers that develop most often in children are different from those in adults.

 - Wilms tumor

 - Lymphoma (including both Hodgkin and non-Hodgkin)

 - Bone cancer (including osteosarcoma and Ewing sarcoma)

 In very rare cases, children may even develop cancers that are much more common in adults.
 Other types of cancers are rare in children, but they do happen sometimes.
 The most common cancers in children are:

 Leukemias, which are cancers of the bone marrow and blood, are the most common childhood cancers.
 They account for about 30% of all cancers in children.
 The most common types in children are acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML).
 These leukemias can cause bone and joint pain, fatigue, weakness, pale skin, bleeding or bruising, fever, weight loss, and other symptoms.
 Acute leukemias can grow quickly, so they need to be treated (typically with chemotherapy) as soon as they are found.